Due to inclement weather, CDE will be closed starting at noon on Friday, Nov. 8

 (Number of students entering the 9th grade at the beginning of the 2011-12 school year plus number of transfers in minus number of verified transfers out)

-The completion counts and rates include all students who graduate withing 4-years with a regular diploma plus students who complete on-time with a GED or non-diploma certificate.
+The completion counts and rates include all students who graduate within 4-years with a regular diploma plus students who complete on-time with a GED or non-diploma certificate.
 It is important to note that graduates are included in the completer count and rate, therefore the completion counts and rates for any school or district will be greater than or equal to the graduation rate.

 The calculation still utilizes the “on-time” formula.
 Under this four-year “on-time” formula, a student is assigned an unchanging anticipated year of graduation (AYG) when they transition to ninth grade.
 The anticipated year of graduation is assigned by adding four years to the year that a student enters ninth grade.
 The four-year formula defines “on time” as only those students who graduate from high school with a diploma or complete with a non-diploma certificate or GED within four years after entering ninth grade.